baggepinnen/DifferentialDynamicProgramming.jl/README.md

 `demoQP` To solve a demo quadratic program

-If Control.jl is installed, there is an additional demo function `demo_pendcart()`, where a pendulum attached to a cart is simulated.
+If [ControlSystems.jl](https://github.com/JuliaControl/ControlSystems.jl) is installed, there is an additional demo function `demo_pendcart()`, where a pendulum attached to a cart is simulated.

 ## Usage
 ### Demo linear